RBrooksDK/MAL1/10 Clustering/README.md

   - DBSCAN
 - Apply the above clustering algorithms in Python
 - Evaluate clustering algorithms (e.g. by inspecting the output in 2D-plots or in other ways inspecting which elements are clustered together).
-- Describe what is meant by "hierarchical" clustering
 - Use a dendrogram to determine the optimal number of clusters